luau-lang/luau/rfcs/api-evolution.md

 we could use attributes rather than new syntax for `...` and `...?`.

-We could allow other privacy modifiers, for example declaring some properties private, or allowing pasckage-level privacy scope as well as module-level.
+We could allow other privacy modifiers, for example declaring some properties private, or allowing package-level privacy scope as well as module-level.

 We could add extra subtyping rules for opaque types, for example